drndivoje/vluent/README.md

     .then(user.getSalary(), new SalaryValidator())
     .validate();
 ```
-In this case SalaryValidator will be invoke oly for salaries greater then 1000
+In this case SalaryValidator will be invoked only for salaries greater then 1000